-(a) all 375 points from Group A of the Schedule,
+(a) 405 points from Group A of the Schedule, and (b) 75 points from Group B of the Schedule.

-- (b) 90 points from Group B, - (c) and 15 points from Group C.

-These regulations took effect from 1 January 2011.
-A candidate enrolled before 2011 may complete under the 2010 regulations, providing they complete their course of study before 31 December 2013.
+These regulations took effect from 1 January 2013.
+A candidate who enrolled for the Bachelor of Social Work before 1 January 2013 may complete under the regulations in the 2012 Calendar, providing they complete their course of study before 31 December 2015.
 Candidates may apply to the Dean of Humanities and Social Sciences for such variation as the Dean may determine.